duncanjd267/Revature_Project3_Shopping_App/README.md

 # Revature Project 3 Shopping App

 ## Project Description
-Amazon has become a seemingly unavoidable capital giant and their ethical practices are highly questionable.
+Amazon has become a seemingly unavoidable capital giant and their labor practices are highly questionable.
 Our app is meant to serve as a startup competitor to Amazon for ethically conscious shoppers!

 ### Users are over the moon about us: